Usman4772/auto-language-translation/README.md

-# 🌍 auto language detect and language-translator
+# 🌍 Language Detector and Translator

 A lightweight and easy-to-use Node.js utility that **automatically detects the language** of a given text and translates it into your desired target language.
 Perfect for building multilingual apps, bots, or content processing tools.